 Urolithin A (Mitopure, 500-1,000 mg per day)

 The best clinical evidence available for a mitophagy enhancer in humans.
-Price: 350-500 shekels per month.
-Particularly suitable for older adults with muscle weakness, sarcopenia, or general frailty.
-Mild side effects (stomach discomfort in 5-8% of patients).
-The main risk: no safety data beyond two years.
+Price: 350-500 NIS per month.
+Particularly suitable for elderly individuals with muscle weakness, sarcopenia, or general frailty.
+Mild side effects (stomach discomfort in a small percentage of patients).
+The main risk: no safety data beyond a few years.

 Spermidine (1-3 mg per day)

 A polyamine naturally found in wheat germ, aged cheeses, and soy.
-Its evidence for mitophagy is thinner than that of urolithin A, but it comes at a low price and with excellent safety after thousands of years of dietary consumption.
+Its evidence for mitophagy is thinner than that of Urolithin A, but it is cheap and has a good safety profile after many years of dietary consumption.

 NAD+ is required for normal mitophagy.
-Supplementing with NMN raises NAD+ by 30-40% and indirectly promotes mitophagy.
-Warning: A study from Washington University in 2024 showed that NMN may help resistant cancer cells survive treatment.
-Anyone with cancer risk factors should consult a doctor.
+Supplementing with NMN raises NAD+ and may indirectly encourage mitophagy.
+Warning: Researchers from Washington University have shown that the NAD+ pathway (the enzyme NAMPT, which produces NMN) helps glioblastoma stem cells, an aggressive brain cancer, survive, regenerate, and become more resistant to radiation.
+Anyone with cancer risk factors should consult a doctor before taking NAD+ supplements.

-The cheapest intervention with the strongest evidence.
-2-3 HIIT sessions per week increase mitophagy more than any molecule tested to date.
-The difference: physical exercise has the most modest side effects.
+The cheapest intervention with the strongest evidence for mitochondrial health.
+2-3 HIIT sessions per week improve mitochondrial function more than any molecule tested to date, with the most modest side effects.

 The Risk of Taking a Non-Targeted 'Mitophagy Enhancer'

 One should not underestimate the possibility that excessive mitophagy could also be problematic.
-Neurons, for example, rely on mitochondria that last relatively long.
-Enhancing mitophagy beyond the physiological level could cause cells to lose essential mitochondria.
+Neurons, for example, rely on mitochondria that last for a relatively long time.
+Enhancing mitophagy beyond the physiological level could theoretically cause cells to lose essential mitochondria.
 A supplement is not a drug: it is advisable to start with a low dose and monitor.

 What to Do Starting Today

 - Add 2-3 HIIT sessions per week.
 The classic protocol: 4 intervals of 4 minutes at 85-95% of maximum heart rate, with 3 minutes of recovery between each.
-This is the most potent natural stimulator of mitophagy known to science.
+This is one of the most powerful natural stimulators of mitochondrial health known to science.

-- Eat pomegranates, walnuts, and raspberries, three times a week.
-They provide ellagitannins, the raw material that the microbiome will convert to urolithin A. In 30-40% of the population, the conversion by the microbiome is normal.
-For the rest, direct supplementation is preferable.
+- Eat pomegranates, walnuts, and raspberries, several times a week.
+They provide ellagitannins, the raw material that the microbiome converts into Urolithin A. Only in about one-third to 40% of the population (estimates vary) is the conversion by the microbiome efficient.
+For the rest, the direct supplement is preferable.

 - Fast for 14-16 hours daily.
-For example, from 7:00 PM to 11:00 AM.
+For example, from 19:00 to 11:00.
 Fasting activates mitophagy via AMPK and inhibition of mTOR.
-This is the cheapest and most natural way to increase the rate.
+This is a cheap and natural way to support the process.

-- Consider a urolithin A supplement (Mitopure or a similar product) if you are over 50 or have signs of muscle weakness.
-500 mg per day for 4 months is the proven clinical protocol.
+- Consider a Urolithin A supplement (Mitopure or a similar product) if you are over 50 or have signs of muscle weakness.
+500 mg per day for 4 months is the clinically tested protocol.

 - If there is a family history of Parkinson's, consult a neurologist about genetic testing for PINK1 and Parkin.
-Early detection of a mutation does not change treatment today but aids in monitoring.
+Early detection of a mutation does not change treatment today, but helps with monitoring.

 The Broader Perspective

-The Countdown Grant marks an important moment in aging medicine.
-For twenty years, mitophagy was an interesting biological concept studied by basic scientists in the lab.
-Now, following the success of urolithin A in humans, it is becoming a legitimate drug target attracting hundreds of millions of dollars in investment.
+The Countdown grant marks an important moment in aging medicine.
+For years, mitophagy was a biological concept studied by basic scientists in the lab.
+Now, following clinical evidence for Urolithin A and the progress of drugs targeting the PINK1 pathway, it is becoming a legitimate research and therapeutic target.

-The deeper idea is that aging is not a static condition that needs to be 'fixed' all at once, but a dynamic process of cellular waste accumulation.
+The deeper idea is that aging is not a static condition that needs to be 'fixed' all at once, but a dynamic process of accumulating cellular waste.
 Every day, the body produces damaged proteins, damaged mitochondria, and zombie cells.
-All healthy life depends on the efficiency of the cleaning systems.
+Healthy life depends on the efficiency of the cleaning systems.
 When they work, even at age 80, cells look relatively young.
 When they fail, even at age 50, the signs are visible.

-But the most important message remains consistent: before looking for a supplement or drug, check if the natural mechanisms are working.
-Physical exercise, moderate fasting, long sleep, and a diet rich in phytochemicals activate the same mitophagy pathways that scientists are trying to mimic with molecules.
+But the most important message remains consistent: before looking for a supplement or drug, ensure the natural mechanisms are working.
+Exercise, moderate fasting, long sleep, and a diet rich in phytochemicals activate the same mitophagy pathways that scientists are trying to mimic with molecules.
 The best anti-aging drug of 2026 is still the one without a patent.